tomaskovacik/hw/kicad/arduino_nanoPB/README.md

+NanoPB is an almost drop-in replacement for Arduino Nano boards.
+Almost because it has two more pins compared to the original Nano board, it is more capable thanks to upgraded ATmega328PB chip, check out this [pdf](http://ww1.microchip.com/downloads/en/AppNotes/Atmel-42559-Differences-between-ATmega328P-and-ATmega328PB_ApplicationNote_AT15007.pdf) from Microchip to learn more about the difference between the classic and the PB version of ATmega328.

-I was in need for a drop-in replacement for some Arduino boards with more functionality (pins, UARTs, I2C...), so I made few boards for few different/updated chips and while I was playing with is I designed more then what I need (one breadboard adapter :) ).
+While I was playing with this new/upgraded chips and overall Arduino boards,  I designed more then what I need (one breadboard adapter :) ).

 I designed this set of boards: